Are you looking for a profession that places you as a key member of the patient's team?

-Ultrasound, commonly called Sonography or Medical Sonography, is a diagnostic medical procedure that uses high frequency sound waves (ultrasound) to produce dynamic visual images of organs, tissues, or blood flow inside the body.
+Sonography is a diagnostic medical procedure that uses high-frequency sound waves (ultrasound) to produce dynamic images of internal organs, tissues, or blood flow.
 This type of procedure is often referred to as a sonogram or ultrasound scan.

 Sonography can be used to examine many parts of the body, such as the abdomen, breasts, obstetrics & gynecology, prostate, heart, and blood vessels.

 More and more, sonography is being used in the detection and treatment of heart disease and vascular disease that can lead to a stroke.
 It is also used to guide fine-needle tissue biopsies.
 Unlike X-rays, sonography is a radiation-free imaging modality.

 The profession requires judgment, critical thinking, and the ability to provide appropriate health-care services.
 Sonographers are highly skilled professionals qualified by technological education.
 They provide patient services using diagnostic ultrasound under the supervision of a doctor of medicine or osteopathy.